MarcialRosales/java-pcf-workshops/README.md

 		com.example.web.FareServiceCreator
 		```
 	- We don't need now the *Cloud* configuration class because the *Spring Cloud Connectors* will automatically create an instance of *FareService*.

+## Let external application access a platform provided service

+Most likely, all the applications will run within the platform.
+However, if we ever had an external application access a service provided by the platform, say a database, there is a way to do it.

+1. Create a service instance
+2. Create a service key
+	`cf create-service-key <serviceInstanceName> <ourServiceKeyName>`
+3. Get the credentials `cf service-key <serviceInstanceName> <ourServiceKeyName>`.
+Share the credentials with the external application.

+Creating a service-key is equivalent to binding an application to a service instance.
+The service broker creates a set of credentials for the application.

 # Routes and Domains